 Unfortunately, some in Congress believe that the debt limit should be used as a bargaining chip to demand further cuts in federal spending.
 While I support efforts to reduce the deficit, threatening to default on our country’s obligations is not the right path forward and would have severe financial and economic impacts that would threaten our nation’s recovery.
 In 2011, Congress nearly failed to raise the debt limit, which resulted in the first downgrade of our nation’s credit rating, and a severe drop in the stock market.
 The non-partisan Government Accounting Office estimated that the effect of the near default in 2011 resulted in an increase in Treasury’s borrowing costs by more than $1.3 billion in fiscal year 2011.

 As we work to revitalize Michigan’s economy, it’s critical that we do everything we can to help Michigan’s workers and families weather the current economic storm.
-Michigan is currently experiencing one of the most severe economic crises our state has seen with an unemployment rate of 8.8% and a deficit of 418,100 jobs.
+Michigan is currently experiencing one of the most severe economic crises our state has seen with an unemployment rate of 7.7%.
 I hear from people in Michigan every day about the importance of unemployment insurance in helping them bridge this economic crisis.